Overview of Amphetamine Toxicity in Dogs

 If you witness ingestion of amphetamines, contact your family veterinarian or local veterinary emergency facility for instructions.
 You may be instructed to induce vomiting.
 This should only be done if specifically directed by a veterinarian since inappropriate vomiting can be harmful and dangerous.

-After treatment for amphetamine toxicity, home care is primarily aimed at providing peaceful and calm surroundings to allow the pet's nervous system and brain to recuperate.
+After treatment for amphetamine toxicity, home care is primarily aimed at providing peaceful and calm surroundings to allow the dog’s nervous system and brain to recuperate.
 Watch for decreased appetite, vomiting or profound lethargy.
 If you feel that your pet is not improving, consult your family veterinarian for additional home care instructions.

 The way to prevent amphetamine toxicity is to prevent access to amphetamines.
 Keep prescription medications out of reach of your pets.
 Make certain that all missing pills are accounted for.
 Educate your family so they understand that amphetamines may help calm an attention deficit and hyperactive person but will not calm a hyperactive dog.
-Attention deficit syndromes have not been diagnosed in pets.
+Attention deficit syndromes have not been diagnosed in dogs.